tanejasomi/C_Kernel_Modules/device management modules/README.md

 2)Block device driver for devices like disks 3)Networks device drivers

-Character devices are those that read and write byte-oriented data from and to hardware devices such as mice, serial and parallel ports, and terminals.
+Character devices are those that read and write byte-oriented data from and to hardware devices such as mouse, serial and parallel ports, and terminals.

 #Program dev_access.c